LeidyGil/leidygil.github.io/SQL_English.md

 SELECT email AS correos_unicos FROM usuarios UNION SELECT email FROM clientes;
 ```
 ### UNION vs UNION ALL
-In the previous exercises, we learned that the UNION operator is used to combine the results of two or more SELECT statements into a single result set, removing duplicate rows.
+In the previous exercises, we learned that the UNION operator is used to combine the results of two or more select statements into a single result set, removing duplicate rows.
 If we want to get the duplicate rows in the result, we use the UNION ALL operator.
 We can combine both tables using UNION ALL as follows:
 ```sql